 - Use Entry Orders: As mentioned earlier, trading currencies may be more beneficial for those who are using trading as a part-time gig.
 Placing an entry order allows you to execute an order at a designated price level.
 Unless your price level is reached the order won’t execute.

-Lastly, it’s important to think about having specific entry and exit plans as well as a strong will for maintaining risk management.
+Finally, it’s important to think about having specific entry and exit plans as well as a strong will for maintaining risk management.
 Disciplining yourself will ultimately yield more positive results as a part-time trader.
 Sticking to your trading plan will alleviate stress executing decisions.
 Once you have your trading strategy formulated, you won’t have to stress about missing something going on in the market while conducting your daily tasks/routine.

 Tips to Be a Successful Part-Time Trader